 Not all students are eligible to borrow through the federal loan programs, and some students with financial need may prefer to participate in private loan programs.
 Accordingly, American National University participates with a variety of private lenders who make educational loans to students.
 The terms, loan limits and eligibility criteria vary between lenders, and the Student Services Office can assist in reviewing a student’s private loan options.

-Additional information regarding the federal aid programs is available in the University Catalog or in the Financial Planning Office.
+Additional information regarding the federal aid programs is available in the VA Catalog or in the Financial Services Office.